 Role Attribute No

-The name of the attribute in the SAML response describing the user's role.
+The name of the attribute in the SAML response describes the user's role.
 Found in the IDP metadata.
 There is a section in the .XML file which should contain a list of tags.
-Enter the value for the “Name” key, under the appropriate for role.
+Enter the value for the “Name” key, under the appropriate for the role.

 The value should be: http://schemas.microsoft.com/ws/2008/06/identity/claims/role

 A comma-separated list of values can be used.
 If the value received in the Role Attribute matches any of these values, the user will be provisioned as an IT manager.

 For example: IT Manager

 A comma-separated list of values can be used.
 If the value received in the Role Attribute matches any of these values, the user will be provisioned as an instructor.

 For example: Instructor or, Teacher, TA

 Automatically sync data on user login No If checked, whenever a user logs in via ADFS their basic information will be updated based on the data received in the SAML response token